-SITE NUMBER: B0209 NAME of SITE: Land at Perwinnes Proposer: Mr John McIntosh Nature of the proposal: Mixed new community of betw veen 2000 and 3000 homes Checklist Score: 41 rusion into surrounding landscape/urban sprawl; negative impact ting of Bridge of Don.
-Recommendation: Undesirabl e Justification: following the Examination into the to meet the allowances set in the already seeks to supply a gener housing sites.
-Under these circu ne 2012 Local Developm e emerging Strategic Dev ous supply of housing la imstances, it is considere lopment Plan is considered to be appropriate and was established ent Plan.
-Adequate housing and employment has been provided velopment Plan.
-The emerging Strategic Development Plan nd and there is no numerical justification to allocate further ed that there are insufficient over-riding benefits arising from this site which would justify allocating it for development.
+SITE NUMBER: B0209 NAME of SITE: Land at Perwinnes

+Proposer: Mr John McIntosh

+Nature of the proposal: Mixed new community of between 2000 and 3000 homes on landscape setting of Bridge of Don.

+Checklist Score: 41 Constraints: Intrusion into surrounding landscape/urban sprawl; negative impact

+The overall vision and spatial strategy of the Local Development Plan is considered to be appropriate and was established following the Examination into the 2012 Local Development Plan.
+Adequate housing and employment has been provided to meet the allowances set in the emerging Strategic Development Plan.
+The emerging Strategic Development Plan already seeks to supply a generous supply of housing land and there is no numerical justification to allocate further housing sites.
+Under these circumstances, it is considered that there are insufficient over-riding benefits arising from this site which would justify allocating it for development.

 There are relatively few planning constraints on this site apart from its exposure to northerly and coastal winds.
 However, this is open farmland and Perwinnes is a highly visible exposed hill.
 It is a landmark that provides a backdrop to development at Bridge of Don and helps to contain it.
 Other than the Mundurno Burn and former sand and gravel pit at Leuchlands which forms a distinctive mound to the east, there are no other significant features in the area which could be used to form a strong green belt boundary.
 The site is poor in access terms, although it may be large enough to support its own services and facilities (including new schools) and public transport.
 This may help to reduce car dependence.
 However, development breaking out over the lower ground to the south before climbing up Perwinnes Hill would add to a sense of urban sprawl and isolation unconnected to the existing urban area.